 It is possible for a holding of shares in a company to be of negligible value even though the company continues to trade, but it is more difficult for a claimant to provide proof of negligible value in these circumstances.

 If you do not receive sufficient evidence to substantiate the claim, under SA you have to obtain the taxpayer’s agreement to the withdrawal of the claim.
-If you cannot obtain the taxpayer’s agreement and the Inspector requests a valuation for a decision letter please refer the matter to the Appeals Team.
+If you cannot obtain the taxpayer’s agreement and the Inspector requests a valuation for a decision letter please refer the matter to the Litigation and Technical Advice Team.

 What does negligible mean?